-- With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations - The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer note 40 (a) to the financial statements; - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses - Refer note 37 to the financial statements: - iii.
+- With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer note 40 (a) to the financial statements; - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses - Refer note 37 to the financial statements: - iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company - Refer note 48 to the financial statements. - As required by the Companies (Auditor's Report) Order, 2016 ("the Order"/"CARO 2016") issued by the Central Government in terms of section 143(11) of the Act, we give in "ANNEXURE B" a statement on the matters specified in paragraphs 3 and 4 of the Order.

-Chartered Accountants (Firm's Registration No. 117366W/W-100018)
+For Deloitte Haskins & Sells LLP Chartered Accountants (Firm's Registration No. 117366W/W-100018)

-(Membership No. 93474) (UDIN: 21093474AAAAAV9004)
+Partner (Membership No. 93474) (UDIN: 21093474AAAAAV9004)